robertheory/service-worker-caching/README.md

 # Service Worker Caching Strategies

-This project demonstrates the implementation of service workers alongside with caching strategies in order to create enhance the user experince in the web environment.
+This project demonstrates the implementation of service workers alongside with caching strategies in order to enhance the user experince in the web environment.

 In this practical example you'll be presented to concepts such as:

 - [Service Workers](https://web.dev/learn/pwa/service-workers)